Huguet57/torneig-futbol/docs/api.md

   - Includes matches played, wins, draws, losses, goals, and points
   - Sorted by points (descending) and goal difference

-### Player Statistics (In Development)
+### Player Statistics
-The following endpoints for player statistics are currently under development:
+The following player statistics endpoints are now available:

-- `GET /player-stats/{id}`: Get player statistics by player ID
+- `GET /players/{player_id}/stats`: Get player statistics by player ID
   - Returns complete statistics for a specific player
   - Includes matches played, goals scored, minutes played
+  - Supports optional tournament_id query parameter to filter by tournament

-- `GET /player-stats/tournament/{id}`: Get all player statistics for a tournament
+- `GET /tournaments/{tournament_id}/top-scorers`: Get top scorers for a tournament
-  - Returns statistics for all players in a tournament
+  - Returns a list of players with the most goals in the tournament
-  - Supports filtering by top scorers, position, and team
+  - Includes player details and goal statistics
-  - Includes pagination with skip and limit parameters
+  - Supports limiting the number of results with the limit parameter

+Additional player statistics features are planned:

 - `GET /player-stats/team/{id}`: Get player statistics for a team
   - Returns statistics for all players in a specific team